+The subjects has a security system installed.

-Any additional limits to inspection The property was inspected within the limits imposed by occupation which included, throughout, closely nailed and fixed fitted carpeting, floor coverings, stored items and furnishings etc. The owner's personal belongings were not removed from cupboards.
+Any additional limits to inspection

+The property was inspected within the limits imposed by occupation which included, throughout, closely nailed and fixed fitted carpeting, floor coverings, stored items and furnishings etc. The owner's personal belongings were not removed from cupboards.

 It will be appreciated that parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.

 This report does not constitute a full and detailed description of the property and a structural investigation was not carried out.
 No inspection was undertaken of woodwork or other parts of the structure which are covered, unexposed or otherwise inaccessible and as a result no guarantee can be given that such parts of the structure are free from rot, beetle or other defects.

 No removal of internal linings has been carried out in order to ascertain the condition of hidden parts and no warranty can be given regarding the areas not specifically referred to in this report.

 The external building fabric has been inspected from ground level only from the subjects grounds and where possible from adjoining public property.
 Exposure work has not been carried out.
-It was dry on the date of inspection.
-Leakage and water penetration may only be visible to building components such as roof spaces, rainwater goods, around chimney breasts, window openings, etc. These are sometimes only visible during or immediately after, adverse weather conditions.
-Similarly, sometimes defects in rainwater goods are only apparent during, or after heavy rainfall.
-No sight was gained to the flat roofs from ground level and as such we cannot comment on their condition.
-Flat roofs can fail without warning.

 The report does not include an asbestos inspection.
 However, asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported and you have concerns you should engage a qualified asbestos surveyor.

-Our inspection of the roof void was restricted to a head and shoulders inspection due to limited overhead height and insulation material present between and over the joists.
+Our inspection of the roof space was significantly restricted due to a wardrobe obstructing access to the hatch.

+We were unable to open the eaves hatch located in the upstairs bedroom.

+No sub-floor inspection was possible due to the presence of tightly fitted floor coverings.

 No close inspection was possible to enclosed areas beneath and around washing appliances and sanitary fittings.